bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 Sjors Provoost: 00:19:35

 The title was terrible.
-The contents wasn't too bad, but they do miss the point.
+The contents weren't too bad, but they do miss the point.

 James O'Beirne: 00:19:40

 Yeah, I just, yeah, I think it's gonna be probably interpreted by the laymen in the wrong way because what would happen, like, let's say hypothetically, tomorrow, one of the maintainers doubled the block subsidy, right?
-And then merge that change, maybe even without a pull request.
+And then merged that change, maybe even without a pull request.
-In actuality, what would happen is that code wouldn't be released for another few months.
+In actuality, what would happen is that the code wouldn't be released for another few months.
 And then even if it were released, you know, I think probably nobody would run that binary because there would be enough people who noticed that change.
 Because, you know, we do comparisons between the last release version and kind of what all the sum change set of the new version would be.
 You know, they'd see that and word would get out and nobody would run the software.